alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 #### 7.2.6 Benefits and drawbacks

-Compared to the results obtained previously, the reconstructions acheived with this hybrid approach are more accurate and represent a significant improvement in protein structure prediction.
-The inversion framework demontrates potential as a methodology for structural learning; in this framework data fragmentation emerges as a viable alternative to initial sequence length management through padding or masking, providing a sraighforward technique for data augmentation.
+Compared to the results obtained previously, the reconstructions achieved with this hybrid approach are more accurate and represent a significant improvement in protein structure prediction.
+The inversion framework demonstrates potential as a methodology for structural learning; in this framework data fragmentation emerges as a viable alternative to initial sequence length management through padding or masking, providing a straightforward technique for data augmentation.
 The binary embedding of spatial data is likely to facilitate the network learning.

 However, this approach is not without limitations.
 One concern is the risk of overfitting to local patterns at the expense of capturing broader structural context.
 This issue is strongly influenced by the chosen subsequence length and the diversity of the training dataset.
 The overall complexity of the framework may also hinder model interpretability and limit its scalability.
 In particular, when applied to larger proteins comprising thousands of residues, increasing the minimum chunk length can lead to a substantial expansion of the training dataset — growing quadratically with sequence length due to the rise in pairwise distance computations.